JulianNorton/weather-10kb-wxkb/README.md

 > The GNU GPL is the most widely used free software license.
 When distributing derived works, the source code of the work must be made available under the same license.

-Pull requests are welcome!
-Please
+**Pull requests are welcome!
+Please make sure it's to the development branch.